tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

-##### Religious Knowledge
+##### Forgotten Knowledge

-You gain a 5-point skill in the Religion skill while this tiny golden gem orbits your head
+You gain a 5-point skill in the Arcana skill while this tiny golden gem orbits your head

 ---